yale-systems/covid-tracing/README.md

 I'll modify gradle to have the Java dependencies on the API end, just establish via the log that the connection was successful.
 (ALEX)
-2. Extend postgres with postgis and create triggers within postgres to first retrieve the longitude and latitude within a certain radius of a specified point.
+2. Extend postgres with postgis and create triggers within postgres to first retrieve the longitude and latitude within a certain radius of a specified geom.
 I have the command history I used to make a finalized schema, but I have to transfer it into a sql script and will send it out tomorrow.
 Start with the previous task.
 (ALEX)
 3. Create an insertion operation that will apply jitter to a longitude and latitude in a dto and then insert it into the dummy database.
 Just make an endpoint and ignore the input to it.
 Right now, don't worry about processing physical